 Since they left Israel the connection with the family is maintained through the assistance of Sharon Livneh, a volunteer in the ASSAF, an Aid Organization for Refugees and Asylum Seekers in Israel.
 She managed to connect the family with Dr. Rami Gudovitch, who coordinates the Come True Project for the Sudanese/Israeli children along with attorney Lea Forshtat.
 Together they succeeded in transferring the three children to the Trinity boarding school in Kampala, Uganda, which is an excellent boarding school on the African continent.
 The school provides nutritional security and basic medical treatment for students, treats them well, and have adequate educational standards.

-Teachers, parents and students in Israel enlisted to raise funds so as to enable the children to stay and educate in that boarding school, but the money is running out and the children will have to return to the dangerous south of Sudan.
+Teachers, parents, and students in Israel enlisted to raise funds to enable the children to stay and educate in that boarding school, but the money is running out, and the children will have to return to the dangerous south of Sudan.

 We can rectify this injustice and help the kids establish a future.
-I turn to you in request, please donate, as much as you can, and share this letter to help Thomas, Levina, and Hillary and keep them protected.
-For donations please contact Sharon Livne at [email protected] or at the secure online site: “IsraelGives.org“.
+I turn to you in a request, please donate, as much as you can, and share this letter to help Thomas, Levina, and Hillary and keep them protected.
+For donations, please contact Sharon Livne at [email protected] or by phone: 0549981041.

-The last word: From Hilary’s words when he was 8 years old before being expelled:
+The last word: From Hilary’s words when he was eight years old before being expelled:

-– You were born with a teaspoon of gold in your mouth?
+– Were you born with a teaspoon of gold in your mouth?

 – No (I laugh)